Bought the New Yorker 12 years ago - have worn it death. Spoke to Oska and decided on the Fino New Yorker - it is the most gorgeous hat ever! Thanks

 Your Panama hat is porous and absorbs moisture (sweat) like a sponge.
 Light rain is not a problem, and the hat will keep you dry and warm, protecting you from the weather.
 It will then dry out on your head.
 If it stays a tad moist, it will dry out overnight, so protect it a little until it does.
 Placing it upsidedown on a table/shelf, and being a bit careful while it is soft.

 The one exception is if you are wearing a very fine weave ($800+).
-In which case I would take it off and tuck it under your arm, and get wet - I live in a rain forest, and sometimes the hat comes first.
+In which case I would take it off and tuck it under your arm, and just get wet - I live in a rain forest, and sometimes the hat comes first.
 Alternatively, you can cover it with a book, newspaper, umbrella, plastic bag or a large leaf.

 My Panama hat got thoroughly drenched in the Rain.

 When your hat gets thoroughly wet, the fibres will swell, absorbing the moisture and your hat will lose its structure.
 The easiest solution is to leave your hat on your head once you get out of the rain.
-You are allowing the heat from your body to dry your hat and keeping its shape.
+You are allowing the heat from your body to dry your hat and keep its shape.
 If you stand in front of a mirror, you can straighten out your brim, and adjust the shape of your crown.
 It is not difficult, but take it slowly and be gentle.
 When the shape looks just right, leave it on as long as you can.

 When you finally take it off, rest it on the edge of a table with the brim hanging over the edge (if it has the brim snapped down at the front).
-If your brim will get deformed sitting flat, then either rest it upside-down on the table, or snap the brim up all around and let it sit flat.
+If your brim gets deformed sitting flat, then either rest it upside-down on the table, or snap the brim up all around and let it sit flat.

-Ideally, it is sitting somewhere safe, while it dries overnight.
+Ideally, it is sitting somewhere safe while it dries overnight.
 In the morning, pop it on and adjust it a little if need be.
 If you need to use a little steam to reshape it, you can follow this guide.

 My hat flew off into the ocean or pool.

 The fibres in the hat have a memory, and the shape will snap back into place if you do this quickly.
 If you have access to a cloth, towel or paper towels, you can dry it off by dabbing it carefully.
 Then follow the instructions above.
-The important thing is to reshape it while it is on your head because your head is the perfect block to mold it.
+The important thing is to reshape it while it is on your head because your head is the perfect block to mould it.
 Taking your hat off occasionally and drying your hair, will help moisture wick out of the hat too.

 Now its possible you are reading this long after the fact, in which case you are going to have to reshape it.
 If you have placed it on a heater or in the sun to dry, then you will probably need to stretch it and do some heavy adjusting.
-Watching some of my videos would help immensely.
+Watching some of my videos will help immensely.

 My Panama Hat got wet, and the brim is all rippled/wrinkled.